ShoukangHong/EChem_Plotter/README.md

 ## Install

 Option 1: Executable file. download the [zip](./EChemPlotter_v1.0.zip) file and unzip, no installation is needed.
+Excecute the EChem_Plotter.exe and you are ready to go.

 Option 2: If you have python installed, download the source code and run EChemPlotter.py.
 The source code requires python 3.5 or higher versions.
 Make sure you have PyQt5, Numpy, Pandas, and Matplotlib modules installed.

-## How to Use
+## Instruction

-Excecute the EChem_Plotter.exe and you are ready to go!

-You will first see a black window, which is the console, please wait for the main window to pop up:
+If you use the executable file, you will first see a black window, which is the console, please wait for the main window to pop up:

 <img src="./images/mainWindow.png" width="700" height="auto">